FIRSTIsrael/lems/libs/season/src/lib/docs/scoresheet/README.md

 ### Validators

 In some cases, validating mission clauses within the mission is not enough.
-These cases require you to write a validator function, which receives a parameter called `values`.
+These cases require you to write a validator function, which receives a parameter called `missions`.
-`values` is an array of mission values, structured as follows:
+`missions` is an object with each key being a mission ID, and an array of mission values, structured as follows:
-`[{id: string, values: [clause1, clause2, clause3]}]` where clauses can be any type of clause.
+`[{m01, [clause1, clause2, clause3]}]` where clauses can be any type of clause.
 Validators should throw an error if their conditions are not satisfied.

-When writing validators, mission results are obtained using `findMission`.
-In case an invalid mission is accessed, error `e-00` will be thrown.
-Make sure to include it in the localization.

 #### Validator Examples